Play turn-based board games online Play turn-based online board games

 The board and the beginning

 The board is placed with a dark square in de lower left corner.
 Yourturnmyturn.com makes sure it is placed that way.
-The player playing the white men begins the game.
+The player playing the white men begins the board game.

 Moving the men